viamrobotics/docs/docs/tutorials/projects/helmet.md

 2. Make sure your computer (whether it's a personal computer or an SBC) is connected to adequate power, and turn it on.

-3. If you haven't already, [create a new machine](/fleet/machines/#add-a-new-machine) in the [Viam app](https://app.viam.com) and follow the instructions to [install `viam-server`](/get-started/installation/) on the computer you're using for this project.
+3. If you haven't already, [create a new machine](/fleet/machines/#add-a-new-machine) in the [Viam app](https://app.viam.com) and follow the instructions to [install `viam-server`](/get-started/installation/), the software you will use to operate your machine, on the computer you're using for this project.

 ## Configure the camera and computer vision